Page Title

 - Ziplock bags

-Record basic seed details, including type, variety, date harvested and any other useful information.
+Record details of seed, including type, variety, date harvested and any other useful information.

 Place seed packets in rodent-proof storage container.